tasket/Qubes-VM-hardening/README.md

    * All the user-writable startup files in /home should be protected by the immutable flag; See issue #9 if you notice an omission or other problem.
 An extra step of disabling the flag using `sudo chattr -i` is required whenever the user wants to modify these startup files.

-   * Adding /home or subdirs of it to $privdirs is possible.
-This would quarantine everything there to set the stage for applying whitelists on /home contents.
-The $privdirs variable can be changed via the service file, for example adding a .conf file in /lib/systemd/system/vm-boot-protect.d.

    * The sys-net VM should work 'out of the box' with the vm-boot-protect-root service via the included whitelist file.
 Additional network VMs may require configuration, such as `cp sys-net.whitelist sys-net2.whitelist`.

    * Using the -root service with a [VPN VM](https://github.com/tasket/Qubes-vpn-support) requires manual configuration in the template and can be approached different ways: Whitelist (optionally with SHA) can be made for the appropriate files.
 Alternately, all VPN configs can be added under /etc/default/vms/vmname/rw so they'll be automatically deployed.